 What’s the Business Case for Climate-Focused Urban Development in Africa?Professor at the University of Ghana

 This week, BRINK is running a series on the impact of climate change on African economies to mark Africa Climate Week.
 The series is guest-edited by the African Center for Economic Transformation.
-You can read the previous installment in the series here.
+The rest of the articles in the series can be read here.

 A long-standing mystery of modern times is why the great Mayan cities in Central America disappeared after having survived for over a millennium.
 At the time of their collapse, there was massive deforestation to clear land for maize and firewood for the Mayans’ expanding population.
 There was also thought to have been a major drought that caused their reservoirs to run dry and crops to fail.

 Deforestation, dry reservoirs, failing crops—does this scenario sound familiar?

 Water was a critical factor in the demise of the Mayan cities.
 In Africa, a major challenge today is how to grow an adequate supply of food to feed city dwellers at a time of water insecurity.

 In 2013, Cape Town had one of its highest annual rainfalls ever.
 After another wet winter in 2014, the six main reservoirs that serve the city were almost full, and they declared no need to increase supply before the 2020s.
 Then the drought began: Reservoir levels fell to 71 percent in 2015, to 60 percent in 2016 and reached 38 percent in 2017.
 By 2018, South African Airways flights to Cape Town had announcements appealing to visitors to conserve water.
 It was even suggested that icebergs be towed to the city to supply freshwater.